Data Management and Processing

 Big Data is also complex and heterogeneous, and the possibility to link and query heterogeneous datasets offers a great opportunity to develop knowledge unattainable by studying individual datasets in isolation.
 However, proper schemes to manage and store data, and the proper management of metadata, including data on sample preparation, experimental parameters, and the data's provenance, is essential to enable Big Data to deliver trustworthy results.

-Browse the directory to meet our researchers in this area, or contact one of the Theme Champions for further information.
+Browse the directory to meet our researchers in this area.